sumahiremath/buildtales/series/index.md

 ## Stay Updated

 This is an ambitious series that will take 18+ months to complete.
-The best way to stay updated:
+The best way to stay updated is through the newsletter signup in the footer below.

-{% include newsletter.html %}

 ---